WeblateOrg/weblate/docs/admin/projects.rst

 .. note::

-    Most of the fields can be edited by project owners or managers, in the Weblate interface.
+    Most of the fields can be edited by project owners or administrators, in the Weblate interface.

 .. seealso::